How to become a Certified Professional Photographer

 - FAA Section 44807 (previously 333) Certificate OR a Remote Pilot Certificate (Part 107)

 - An Unmanned Aircraft System (UAS) Registration Number from the FAA

 - A logbook summarizing 30 hours of Flight Time

 An application costs $75 and gives you one year to take the exam, upon approval.
 The online exam costs $17.50.

 The exam consists of 60 multiple choice questions.
 Certification is good for two years and you can recertify by uploading your new FAA test score, or your updated remote pilot certificate.

 Insure your photography business

-Compare photography business insurance quotes from trusted carriers with Insureon
+Get photography business insurance quotes from trusted carriers with Insureon

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers and protect your business.
-Once you find the right policies for your business needs, you can begin coverage in less than 24 hours.
+Once you find the right policies for your photography business needs, you can begin coverage in less than 24 hours.